nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Long Range

-Targets that are at a distance of more than double the range of a character’s weapon are at Long range\.
+Targets that are at a distance of more than double the range of a character's weapon are at Long range\.
 Ballistic Skill tests made to hit targets at Long range are suffer a –10 penalty\.

 ## Missing and Scattering